Dunateo/SGBD/README.md

-# SGBD
+# SGBD By Valentin Bru and Mael Bouchand
-This project is our december C project , the subject was "Made an SGBD in C".
+This project is our CIR 2 december C project , the subject was "Made an DBMS in C".
-Database management system
+The deadline was very short two weeks (not focused on because we still had lessons) Database management system
+A database is an organized collection of data, generally stored and accessed electronically from a computer system.

 ## **Specifications**